scribu/wp-deviant-thumbs/readme.txt

 Display a selection of linked thumbnails from DeviantArt on your WordPress blog.

+Since version 1.3, the thumbs are enclosed in a **scrollable carousel**, using [jCarousel](http://sorgalla.com/projects/jcarousel/), by Jan Sorgalla.

 Can be used with or without widgets.

+Future development:

+* shortcode tag
+* multiple cache files

 == Installation ==